 This thing is awesome for little babies.
 You can use it starting the first week if you like.
 As long as baby is at least 7lbs.
 The moby seems really complicated to wrap, but I promise it’s not.
 With a few practice runs you’ll be a pro within a few days.
 If you end up having a lot of trouble find a YouTube demonstration.
 It’ll help a lot.
 This is like a baby whisperer.
 What I like most about the Moby is that it makes for great skin to skin those first few months.
 I slip my baby in wearing only his diaper and I go topless.
 Then I put a loose zip up shirt around the two of us and were good to go, in the house at least.
 Also great for grocery shopping, walks in the park, chores in the house.

 If you can only get one carrier, this is it!
-The first Ergo I got was the original, and it was great!
+Baby wearing will save your sanity as a new mom!
+The first Ergo I got was the original, and it was great.
 Then one day it got left in the park, lost forever.
 We used it mostly for our toddler at this point, but a replacement was a must!
 So I tried to go cheap this time and I got a 30 dollar replacement from Target.
 It was terrible.
 It hurt my back, and the legs weren’t wide enough to keep his legs positioned right.
 (If the knees aren’t at hip level, it could cause hip dysplasia) We used it once, and I had to spend more money on another Ergo.
 This time I upgraded to the ergo 360 since I have an infant too and was curious about the quality.

 This was a game changer.
 With the 360 I can face my little baby outward, while still keeping his spine in a safe position.
 This is not the case with all carriers.
 My little man is so flippin curious.
 He hates facing me unless he’s ready for sleep.
 This means on our frequent park trails, he’ll actually sit in it for a couple hours.
 An hour or so facing out, then time to turn around for a nap.
 I love it!